Gktr1080/Gktr1080/README.md

 ## About Me
-Hi, I am Gaurav Katiyar !
-- 💻 I am a B.Tech student with majors in Computer Science from Vellore Institute of Technology.
+Hello, my name is Gaurav Katiyar and I am a Engineering student at Vellore Institute of Technology Bhopal majoring in Computer Science.
+I am a Web developer.
+My technology stack involves Java, MySQL, javascript, HTML/CSS/Bootstrap.
+Besides programming, I have an immense interest in music and Photography.
 🔭 I’m currently working on Web Development
 👯 I’m looking to collaborate on JAVA
 📫 How to reach me gauravkatiyar1080@gmail.com